Andreas-HVL/Lab3/README.md

 Currently, it instantiates dummy data, but this can easily be replaced by real-time data fetching in the future.

 //
+As the Search Function is being used in 2 places (Booking/Unbooking) already, the base functionality was moved to a separate PassSearchHelper class.
+Here additional functions can be added in the future if needed and can be called anywhere in the program.

+//
 The RelayCommand and ObservableObject classes are key components of the MVVM pattern used in this program.
-RelayCommand allows binding of UI Actions (Such a Button Clicks) to methods in the ViewModel enabling interaction between componnts without tightly coupling UI to Logic
+RelayCommand allows binding of UI Actions (Such a Button Clicks) to methods in the ViewModel enabling interaction between components without tightly coupling UI to Logic
 ObservableObject simplifies notifications sent by updated properties via the INotifyPropertyChanged interface, ensurgin that changes made in the ViewModel are reflected in the Views.

-//
-As the Search Function is being used in 2 places (Booking/Unbooking) already, the base functionality was moved to a separate PassSearchHelper class.
-Here additional functions can be added in the future if needed and can be called anywhere in the program.